hpiwowar/citation11k/analysis/stats.md

 </pre></div></div></div>

-Collecting gene expression micorarray data became more popular over time: <code class="knitr inline">2</code>% of articles in our sample were published in 2001, compared to <code class="knitr inline">15</code> % in 2009.
+More papers were published in later years: <code class="knitr inline">2</code>% of articles in our sample were published in 2001, compared to <code class="knitr inline">15</code> % in 2009.

 <div class="chunk"><div class="rcode"><div class="output"><pre class="knitr">## |   | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 |
 ## |---|------|------|------|------|------|------|------|------|------|